adriribas/adriribas/README.md

 <br>

 In addition, right now I'm learning [React](https://react.dev/) and working with some of its most cutting edge environment tools.
 I have built a couple demo projects using this framework during my learning process.
-You can take a look to one of them below:
+You can take a look at one of them below:

 <p align="center">
   <a href="https://github.com/adriribas/game-hub">